onsubmit/web-component-factory/README.md

 A `<web-component>` will use a `<template>` to populate its shadow DOM by providing its selector as the value of its `#template` attribute e.g. `<web-component #name="my-component" #template="#my-template">`.

 A `<template>` can be defined at multiple levels in the DOM tree.
-When a template selector could match multiple elements, the matching precedence order is when the `<template>` exists:
+When a template selector could match multiple elements, the matching precedence order is as follows.
+When the `<template>` exists:

 1. As a direct child of a `<web-component>`.
 1. As a direct child of the `<web-component-factory>`.